abe3oo/Educational_automation/README.md

 ## Acknowledgments

 Special thanks to the creators of PostgreSQL and the Windows Forms team for providing the tools that made this project possible.

----

-You can customize this template by adding more details, updating sections, or adding images/screenshots.
-Let me know if you'd like to make any changes or add something specific!